Study Tour on the Tohoku Reconstruction Process in Japan Achievements and Remaining Tasks 15 Years after the Disaster

 1. 3.
 Participation Fees

-Study videos and reading materials on reconstruction plans and processes in Tohoku are also included (in English or Japanese).
+200,000 Japanese yen, which includes (a) transports within Tohoku (from Futaba on 20 August to Miyako on 28 August) and (b) Accommodations for 5 nights up to the morning of 29 August in Miyako. (c) Study videos and reading materials on reconstruction plans and processes in Tohoku are also included (in English or Japanese).

 1. 4.
 Qualifications